FADEDElement/TNTMode/README.md

 ### Installing

 * Download Here: [Releases](https://github.com/FADEDElement/TNTMode/releases)

-### Executing program

 * Unzip the TNT Mode.zip file
-* Move the TNT Mode folder into MCFunction folder
+* Move the TNT Mode folder into MCFunction folder in your desired world
+* Go into the world and us /reload

 ## What I used / learned
 *